UWA Farm Ridgefield

 Prior to visiting, conducting research, and/or staying at the farm, you must read the below information carefully and complete all necessary forms.
 The farm is only open to the public during events.

 - Visitor and user induction

 Prior to visiting the farm, you must contact the Farm Manager to gain approval for your visit and let him know the date and time of the visit, names of all visitors, and areas on the farm that will be visited.
 You must also download and complete the Visitor and User Induction.

 - Conducting research at the farm

-- To undertake research at UWA Farm Ridgefield, the Chief Investigator must first email the Farm Manager to discuss the project, gain approval, and reach an agreement on the Farm Manager's time and expertise required.
-After gaining approval, please download and complete the Application to Conduct Research form and send to email@example.com.
-Costs and fees for research are included in the form.
+To undertake research at UWA Farm Ridgefield, the Chief Investigator must first email the Farm Manager to discuss the project, gain approval, and reach an agreement on the Farm Manager's time and expertise required.
+After gaining approval, please email The UWA Institute of Agriculture to request an Application to Conduct Research form.
+Costs and fees for research at Ridgefield are included in the form.
+Once the form is completed, please return to The UWA Institute of Agriculture via email.
 The application will then be sent to the Best Practice Farming Systems Project Committee and Ridgefield Commercial Committee for final approval.